agrobot-tx/agrobot/docker/readme.md

 2. Make sure that docker is installed (https://docs.docker.com/engine/install/ubuntu/), and you are able to run docker without sudo priveleges (https://docs.docker.com/engine/install/linux-postinstall/).

 # To run
+## from the dockerhub image
+1. Run the docker container `docker run -it --rm -p 6080:80 vinsento/ros_kinetic_vcn_agrobot`
+2. Access the environment via your browser on `http://localhost:6080/`

+## Building from source (only if you want to make changes to the docker build)
 1. go to the docker folder in your terminal `cd docker`
-2. build the docker image `docker build . -t open_manipulator`
+2. build the docker image `docker build . -t ros_kinetic_vcn_agrobot`
-3. Run the docker container `docker run -it --rm -p 6080:80 open_manipulator`
+3. Run the docker container `docker run -it --rm -p 6080:80 ros_kinetic_vcn_agrobot`
 4. Access the environment via your browser on `http://localhost:6080/`

 # Run the gazebo simulation